Oilers Gameday: @ Canucks

-The Edmonton Oilers have won three straight games, four straight on the road, and eight of their last ten overall.
-Currently sitting at 12-8-0, the Oilers sit second place in the North Division and are feeling good after a home-and-home sweep of the Calgary Flames over the weekend.
+The Edmonton Oilers have won five straight games away from home, four straight overall and ten of their last twelve.
+Tonight, they look to keep the good times rolling and add to their cushion on the playoff cutline with their second straight two-game miniseries sweep.

-Tonight, the Oilers return to action as they take on the Vancouver Canucks for the third of ten meetings this season.
-It’s the first of five games in Vancouver this season, and the first of a two-game set that concludes on Thursday night.
-The sides split their first two meetings, which opened the season back in January.
+The Oilers are in Vancouver for the fourth of ten meetings this season between them and the Canucks.
+So far, the Oilers hold a 2-1-0 advantage in the series thanks to their 4-3 comeback victory on Tuesday.
+Following this tilt, the Oilers will return home and play seven straight games at Rogers Place.

-Thatcher Demko gets the nod for the Canucks, while Mike Smith gets the start for the Oilers.
+Thatcher Demko will get the nod for the Canucks, while Mike Smith gets the start for the Oilers.

 Keys To The Game: